 There are so many people in this world who do not have that same fortune.
-Instead of going wild and wasting it away, you should make a solid effort to maintain your level of health for years to come.
+Instead of going wild and wasting it away, you should make a substantial effort to maintain your level of health for years to come.
 No one lives forever, but making those years as comfortable as you can for yourself is what truly counts.

 Years of binge drinking can lead to liver damage and a variety of cancers and painful health complications down the road.
-Every once in awhile it’s a good idea to take a break.
+Every once in a while, it’s a good idea to take a break.

 The same mindset applies to food.
 Moderate the amount of refined and processed food you consume.
-Highly processed foods have a high amount of sugar, even foods that you may not necessarily associate with sugar such as bread and salad dressing.
+Highly processed foods have a high amount of sugar, even foods that you may not necessarily associate with sugar, such as bread and salad dressing.

 These kinds of food can be delicious, yet, can also cause weight gain, energy crashes, and even irritability.
 Make it a point to have a healthy variety in what you eat.